MCDReforged/MCDReforged/docs/source/customize/reactor.rst

 Since info reactors can access to the inner :class:`~mcdreforged.mcdr_server.MCDReforgedServer` object which is the core object of MCDR, so it may have much more possible usages.
 But yes, as always, use with cautions

-Similar to `custom server handler <handler.html>`__\ , you info reactor class needs to inherit from the class :class:`~mcdreforged.info_reactor.abstract_info_reactor.AbstractInfoReactor`.
+Similar to custom :doc:`/customize/handler`, you info reactor class needs to inherit from the class :class:`~mcdreforged.info_reactor.abstract_info_reactor.AbstractInfoReactor`.
 Then you need to implement the :meth:`~mcdreforged.info_reactor.abstract_info_reactor.AbstractInfoReactor.react` method to give it some functionalities

-After you finish coding your reactor, you need to add you reactor class path to the `custom_info_reactors <../configuration.html#custom-info-reactors>`__ option of the configuration file, then your reactor will start working automatically
+After you finish coding your reactor, you need to add you reactor class path to the :ref:`configuration:custom_info_reactors` option of the configuration file, then your reactor will start working automatically